hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 float32
 ```

 Surprisingly, the script terminates without any error despite the mismatch in datatypes for the input array `a`.
 This implies that `f2py` was able to cast the numpy array from 64-bit to 32-bit numbers.
-But, as can be seen the `dtype` of the array `a` is unchanged after the call of the subroutine `series`, which suggests that `f2py` created a copy of the array before carrying out the casting.
+But, as can be seen the `dtype` of the array `a` is unchanged after the call of the subroutine `series`.
 The `dtype` of `m` is unchanged, while the returned array `z` is still containing 32-bit real numbers.

-While this casting may be convenient, it can be assumed that it is safer to provide the appropriate datatype in the first place, or to carry out the casting in Python beforehand, in order to avoid any surprise.
+While this casting may be convenient, it is probably safer to provide the appropriate datatype in the first place, or to carry out the casting in Python beforehand, in order to avoid any surprise.

 Noteworthy, providing an input array of integers would result in the same behaviour as above (i.e. `f2py` would cast the integers to real numbers).

-### 4 - Mismatch in datatype for the array with `intent(inout)`
+### 4 - Mismatch in datatypes for the array with `intent(inout)`

 Re-using again the Fortran code in section 1, we now provide an array with `intent(inout)` containing 64-bit real numbers when Fortran is expecting 32-bit real numbers:
 ```python